 ZUI = bone marrow, something that exists in the center of something

-The top part of the character pictures a roof and the bottom one does something long and curvy.
-The whole letter represents something enormous that covers the earth.
+The U symbol stands for “roof.”
+The top part pictures a roof, and the bottom one is for something long and curvy.
+The whole Kanji character states something enormous that covers the earth.

-The left part of the character stands for a bone, and the right part pictures something that is easy to corrupt.
-The whole shape represents something soft and important stock in the center position.
+The ZUI symbol is used to mean “bone marrow” or “center of something.”
+Sometimes used to express “something essential” or “spirit..”
+The left part of the character means “bone”, and the right part pictures something easy to corrupt.
+The whole shape represents something soft and important place in the center position of something.

-TEN means the heaven, and GEN means the origin.
-The word TENGEN is originally a Chinese word and represents “the origin of all things”.
+The first name TENGEN is a word with a big scale.
+The TEN means heaven, and GEN is for “origin.”
+The word TENGEN is originally a Chinese word meaning “the origin of all things.”